 Cycling information websites and resources

-Ask in tourist offices for the leaflet/map Etsch Radweg Ciclabile dell'Adige (de/it).
-It's most useful as a guide to places of interest along the route.
-You can download the pdf version from algund.info Etsch Radweg Ciclabile dell'Adige.
+Ask in tourist offices for the Etsch Radroute-Ciclabile dell’Adige leaflet/map (radkarte).
+It’s in Italian and German, but even if you don’t speak either language, it still useful as a guide to places of interest along the route.
+You can download the pdf version from algund.info Etsch Radroute-Ciclabile dell’Adige leaflet/guide.

 - the official regional tourist information site suedtirol.info has an excellent cycling section: suedtirol.info: biking-tours (de/it/en/nl/cs/pl/fr/ru)

-- suedtirol-rad.com (de/it/en) - Bike Rental shops in the region
+- suedtirol-rad.com (de/it/en) is the website for a network of 16 bike rental shops in the region

 - merano-suedtirol.it has a cycling section merano-suedtirol.it: cycling which includes some useful pages about the various bike-shuttle services operating along the Vinschgau valley: merano-suedtirol.it: bike-shuttles